Powerlearnproject/se-day1-assignment-Qwerty12345-ai/README.md

 Define prompt engineering and discuss its importance in interacting with AI models.
+Prompt engineering refers to the process of setting of instructions to an AI model for accuracy.

+Prompt engineering enables an AI model to be accurate promt engineering enables an AI model to follow instructions based on its prompt .

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.